vh-d/Rflow/README.md

   - environments as R6 classes
   - add check that Rflow is not empty before plotting etc…
   - store hashes in RDS
+  - generic methods in node class for initializing and updating properties